DesignCon is part of the Informa Markets Division of Informa PLC

 Curated “By Engineers For Engineers”

-Created by our Technical Program Committee (TPC)—an expert panel of more than 95 industry professionals — the DesignCon curriculum is reviewed and updated each year to meet the needs of our ever-evolving industry.
+Created by our Technical Program Committee (TPC)—an expert panel of approximately 100 industry professionals — the DesignCon curriculum is reviewed and updated each year to meet the needs of our ever-evolving industry.
 DesignCon sets the industry standard for education and technology conferences, offering today's mission-critical information for people designing tomorrow's electronics products.

 Click on a track name for more details.

-Die, chiplet, interposer and packaging decisions can make or break a high-performance interface.
+Die, chiplet, optic, interposer, breakout, and packaging decisions can make or break a high-performance interface.
 This track covers a wide variety of signal and power integrity topics at the die, chiplet, interposer, packaging, and system interface levels.
-This includes SoC issues, multi-chip integration, chiplet ecosystems, power delivery networks, related noise and jitter mitigation strategies.
+This includes fabrication technology, SoC issues, multi-chip integration, chiplet ecosystems, co-packaged optics, power delivery networks, related noise and jitter mitigation strategies.

 • Signal Integrity (SI), Power Integrity (PI), and Power Distribution Network (PDN) considerations in chip and packaging designs